daviesgeek/tiny-jquery-cycler/README.md

 # TinyJQSlider
-A lightweight jQuery image slider that is ~1.5K minified.
-One JS file, no CSS file required.
+A tiny jQuery image slider that is ~1.5K minified.
+One lightweight JS file, no CSS file required.

 ## Usage: